Global-Witness/augmenta/README.md

       industry: Financial and insurance activities
       explanation: |
         According to [the Wall Street Journal](https://www.wsj.com/market-data/quotes/SFNC/company-people/executive-profile/247375783), Mr. Charles Alexander DANIEL-HOBBS is the Chief Financial Officer and Executive Vice President of Simmons First National Corp, a bank holding company.

         A Charles Alexander DANIEL-HOBBS also operates several companies, such as [DIBDEN PROPERTY LIMITED](https://find-and-update.company-information.service.gov.uk/company/10126637), which Companies House classifies as "Other letting and operating of own or leased real estate".
 However, the information is not clear on whether these are the same person.
+      confidence: 2
   - input: "Unite the Union"
     output:
       industry: Trade union
       explanation: |
         Unite is [one of the two largest trade unions in the UK](https://en.wikipedia.org/wiki/Unite_the_Union), with over 1.2 million members.
 It represents various industries, such as construction, manufacturing, transport, logistics and other sectors.
+      confidence: 7
   - input: "Google UK Limited"
     output:
       industry: Information and communication
       explanation: |
         Google UK Limited is a [subsidiary of Google LLC](https://about.google/intl/ALL_uk/google-in-uk/), a multinational technology company that specializes in Internet-related services and products.

         The company [provides various web based business services](https://www.bloomberg.com/profile/company/1200719Z:LN), including a web based search engine which includes various options such as web, image, directory, and news searches.
+      confidence: 10
   - input: "John Smith"
     output:
       industry: Don't know
       explanation: |
         The documents about John Smith refer to multiple people (a [British polician](https://en.wikipedia.org/wiki/John_Smith_(Labour_Party_leader)), an [explorer](https://en.wikipedia.org/wiki/John_Smith_(explorer)), a [singer-songwriter](https://johnsmithjohnsmith.com/)), so there's no way to accurately assess what industry this particular individual belongs to.
+      confidence: 1
+logfire: true
 ```

-You will need to edit this file to suit your project.
-Let's break all this down:
+You will need to adapt this configuration file to suit your project.
+Let's break it all this down:

-- `input_csv` and `output_csv` are the names of the data you want to process and where you want to save the results, respectively.
+- `input_csv` and `output_csv` are the paths to your original data and where you want to save the results, respectively.
 - `model`: The LLM you want to use.
 You can find a list of supported models [here](https://ai.pydantic.dev/models/).
 Note that you need to provide both a `provider` and model `name` (ie. `anthropic` and `claude-3.5-sonnet`).
 You will also likely need to set up an API key (see [credentials below](#credentials)).
 - `search`: The search engine you want to use.
 You can find a list of supported search engines [here](/docs/search.md).
 You will also likely need to set up an API key here (see [credentials](#credentials)).
 - `prompt`: LLMs take in a [system prompt](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/system-prompts) and a user prompt.
 Think of the system prompt as explaining to the LLM what its role is, and the user prompt as the instructions you want it to follow.
 You can use double curly braces (`{{ }}`) to refer to columns in your input CSV.
 Therea are some tips on writing good prompts [here](docs/prompt.md).
 - `structure`: The structure of the output data.
 You can think of this as the columns you want added to your original CSV.
-- `examples`: Examples of the output data.
+- `examples` (optional): Examples of the output data.
 These will help the AI better understand what you're trying to do.

 ### Credentials